-In the mid-70’s, economists were mystified by stagflation.
-According to the Phillips Curve, it could not happen.
+In the mid-70’s, economists were mystified by stagflation, the combination of stagnant production and rising prices.
+According to the Phillips Curve, the correlation of inflation with unemployment, stagflation should not happen.

 … the U.S. economy was experiencing the phenomenon of ‘stagflation’ – a clearly discernible overturning of the conventional economic wisdom about the tradeoff between inflation and unemployment so neatly expressed in the Phillips curve.
 So-called ‘Keynesian fine tuning onto the neoclassical track’ was not working; and forms of socialist planning only promised to deepen rather than resolve the anomalies of welfare economics. … (Lonergan) believed he had an explanation for what, in a statement from the essay we are editing, he described as a “situation – sometimes thought mysterious – in which consumer prices continuously inflate, new enterprise is evaded, unemployment becomes chronic, and despite inflation the value of stocks declines.”
 [CWL 15, Editors Introduction, xli]